kevin-keraudren/example-motion-correction/README.md

 Training a model
 ----------------

-Trained models are already provided in the "model" folder.
+Trained models are already provided in the "model/" folder.
 If you wish to train models on your own data, you need to install SimpleITK, which can be done with the following command: